aurooj/SHG-VQA/README.md

 [`Website`]() | [`Paper`](https://arxiv.org/abs/2304.08682) | [`BibTeX`](#citation)

-Official Pytorch implementation and pre-trained models for Learning Situation Hyper-Graphs for Video Question Answering (coming soon).
+Official Pytorch implementation and pre-trained models for Learning Situation Hyper-Graphs for Video Question Answering.

 ## Abstract
 Answering questions about complex situations in videos requires not only capturing the presence of actors, objects,